Our Morning Glory Muffin Recipe is quite a healthy muffin recipe.

 Important Mixing Tip!

-The trick to keeping this muffin recipe really tender, as with all muffins, is to mix the dry ingredients and the wet ingredients really well before combining them, then just mix them together enough to incorporate them.
-Over mixing will make muffins tough.
+The trick to keeping this muffin recipe really tender, as with all muffins, is to mix the dry ingredients and the wet ingredients separately and really well before combining them, then just mix them together enough to incorporate the ingredients.
+Over mixing will make your muffins tough.

 Make them Healthier